-One of the greatest advantages of having an Active Directory Domain is the possibility to deploy software packages via GPO (Group Policy Object).
+One of the greatest advantages of having an Active Directory Domain is the possibility to install software package via GPO (Group Policy Object).
 Software deployment is crucial in business environments to save time and money.

-Microsoft not only gives us a simple way to deploy software, but also provides a quick solution to uninstall it when we don’t need it anymore.
+Microsoft not only gives us a simple way to execute msi file, but also provides a quick solution to uninstall it when we don’t need it anymore.

 6. Select deployment method:- We are setting up a Computer Configuration policy, so we can only assign the application and not publish it.
 Assigned applications will be installed at the first reboot or policy update while published applications will be available for the users to be installed or removed.
 For this reason, you can only publish application to users.
 The Advanced option simply make us able to edit the application deployment Properties